1

 COVID-19 Vaccines

 COVID-19 vaccines are used to prevent Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) viral infections and the disease they cause, Coronavirus disease (COVID-19).
 All FDA-approved COVID-19 vaccines are a covered benefit for all Health First Colorado Members without cost-sharing and without prior authorization.
 This includes COVID-19 vaccines approved under an Emergency Use Authorization (EUA).
-As long as providers receive the vaccine product from the federal government or the VFC Program at no cost, Health First Colorado will reimburse for vaccine administration only.
+If providers receive the vaccine product at no cost, Health First Colorado will reimburse for vaccine administration only.
 Providers serving adult members (aged 19 and up) may also seek reimbursement for commercially purchased COVID-19 vaccine products in addition to vaccine administration.
 A product code, as well as an administration code, must always be included in any claims for vaccination.
 Effective September 11, 2023, pediatric COVID-19 vaccines are part of the VFC Program and must be administered by a VFC-enrolled provider using VFC vaccine products.

 Back to Top